gamob/gamob/README.md

 # Hi there 👋

 I'm Minh, a Computer Science student majoring in Artificial Intelligence at Swinburne University of Technology Vietnam.
+I'm currently doing AI internship at Viettel Group.

 📫 Reach me:
 - GitHub: @gamob